Brian Dooreck MD

 Abdominal discomforts, such as cramps, trapped gas, or pain

-Feeling as though your bowels are not completely empty after evacuation
+Feeling as though your bowels are not empty after evacuation

 Weakness or fatigue